Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Convergence Guarantees under EGOP Reparameterization

-where $\sr_f$ denotes the stable rank (\ref{eq:def-stable-rank}). \end{theorem} We compare the above bound with the convergence guarantee for Adagrad in original coordinates initialized at $\theta_0$:
+We compare the above bound with the convergence guarantee for Adagrad in original coordinates initialized at any $\theta_0 \in \Theta$, established by Liu et al.\footnote{The inequality in \eqref{eq:cvx-og-coors-bound} is an intermediate result in the proof of Theorem 4.1 in Liu et al. \cite{liu2024adagrad}.} \cite{liu2024adagrad}:

-where $\{\theta_t\}_{t=1}^T$ denote the iterates produced by the algorithm in original coordinates, and the term $L_f$ appearing in both this bound and in \cref{thm:compare-convergence-guarantees} denotes the sum of the coordinate-wise smoothness constants of $f(\cdot)$ in original coordinates \cite{jiang2024convergence, liu2024adagrad}.

-When $f(\cdot)$ has strong EGOP spectral decay and dense leading eigenvectors, \cref{thm:compare-convergence-guarantees} implies the convergence bounds for reparameterized Adagrad are much stronger: in these settings, $\sr_f/(\beta d) = O(1/d)$.
-We defer the proof of \cref{thm:compare-convergence-guarantees} to \cref{sec:proof-of-main-result}.
-We show that the two properties of the EGOP emphasized in this result, namely low stable rank and dense leading eigenvectors, are satisfied empirically in Section~\ref{sec:EGOP-spectral-decay}.
-Many naturally-motivated objectives in machine learning satisfy Assumption~\ref{assume:Lipschitz-Hessian}, including loss functions used in logistic regression, over-parameterized matrix factorization, and training of multilayer linear networks.
-We bound the Lipschitz constants of the Hessians of these objectives in \cref{ssec:ML-lipschitz-Hessians}.
+When $f(\cdot)$ has strong EGOP spectral decay and dense leading eigenvectors, \cref{lemma:convex-cvgnce-ball-version} demonstrates EGOP reparameterization can significantly improve Adagrad's regret bounds.
+In these settings, $\sr(f)/(\beta_1 d) = O(1/d)$, implying stronger guarantees over original coordinates by up to a factor of $d$; the term $\shortnorm{\vec{L}}_1$ appearing in both Eq.~\ref{eq:cvx-reparam-bounds-ball-version} and \ref{eq:cvx-og-coors-bound} is the same, and denotes the sum of the coordinate-wise smoothness constants of $f(\cdot)$ in original coordinates.
+We defer the proof of \cref{lemma:convex-cvgnce-ball-version} to Section~\ref{sec:deferred-proofs}.

-Our guarantee in \cref{thm:compare-convergence-guarantees} holds for any step size.
-If one chooses the step size $\eta$ optimally in order to minimize the upper bounds, the convergence guarantee for the reparameterized iterates becomes $\tilde{O}\left(\sqrt{\frac{\sr_f}{\beta d}\cdot \frac{L_f \Delta_f}{ T}}\right)$, while the convergence bound in original coordinates becomes $\tilde{O}\left(\sqrt{\frac{L_f \Delta_f}{T}}\right)$.
-This implies that under such choice of $\eta$, reparameterization offers improvement by a factor of $\sqrt{\sr_f/\beta d}$.
-However, in practice users must select learning rates without a-priori knowledge of the smoothness constants.
-In these settings $\eta$ is typically set through hyperparameter tuning. \Cref{thm:compare-convergence-guarantees} implies that the optimal step size for reparameterized Adagrad is larger than that of Adagrad in original coordinates by a factor of $\sqrt{\beta d/\sr_f}$. \Cref{thm:compare-convergence-guarantees} also implies that for large values of $\eta$, reparameterization offers improvement by a factor as large as $\sr_f/(\beta d)$, which agrees with our empirical results in Section~\ref{sec:experimental-results} showing that reparameterized methods perform even better with larger step sizes (see e.g. \cref{fig:linear-layers-global-reparam-loss-vs-LR}).